MaastrichtU-CDS/argos-infrastructure/README.md

 ## Prerequisites

-### Ubuntu 16.04 or any suitable Linux Distribution
+### Ubuntu 18.04 or any suitable Linux Distribution
+The partners are requested to install Ubuntu 18.04 or any higher version.
+Other Linux based distributions like CentOS and RedHat will work as well.

 ### Docker
+Installing Docker is one of the pre-requisites for running a federated learning process using the infrastructure.
+You can follow the instructions for installing Docker [here] (https://docs.docker.com/engine/install/ubuntu/).
+Alternately, you can run the shell script provided.
 ### Python 3.6+

 ## ARGOS Infrastructure
 The ARGOS Vantage6 Infrastructure setup consists of three components - a cental server, a aggregation node (also known as the master node) and multiple data nodes.
 As part of the consortium, the partners are required to install and setup only the Vantage6 Node Software.
-Our partner provider [Medical Data Works](https://www.medicaldataworks.com/) hosts a [server](https://mdw-vantage6-argos.azurewebsites.net/apidocs/)
+Our partner provider [Medical Data Works](https://www.medicaldataworks.com/) hosts the central [server](https://mdw-vantage6-argos.azurewebsites.net/apidocs/) and the aggregation node.